mjordan/bagit_indexer/README.md

 ![This work is in the Public Domain](http://i.creativecommons.org/p/mark/1.0/88x31.png)

 To the extent possible under law, Mark Jordan has waived all copyright and related or neighboring rights to this work.
-This work is published from: Canada.
+This work is published from Canada.

 ## Contributing